AqueM/Curse-of-Love/Game/Characters/Rowan.md

 7. how do they treat their equipment?
 Is it well-taken off?

-8. does the Character have any unusual equipment or tools
+8. does the Character have any unusual equipment or tools?

 9. do they have any stims, quirks, any repeating eccentricities?